USB hardware: USB Power Delivery

 The first Power Delivery specification (Rev. 1.0) defined six fixed power profiles for the power sources.
 PD-aware devices implement a flexible power management scheme by interfacing with the power source through a bidirectional data channel and requesting a certain level of electrical power, variable up to 5 A and 20 V depending on supported profile.
 The power configuration protocol can use BMC coding over the configuration channel (CC) wire if one is present, or a 24 MHz BFSK-coded transmission channel on the V_{BUS} line.

 The USB Power Delivery specification revision 2.0 (USB PD Rev. 2.0) has been released as part of the USB 3.1 suite.
 It covers the USB-C cable and connector with a separate configuration channel, which now hosts a DC coupled low-frequency BMC-coded data channel that reduces the possibilities for RF interference.
 Power Delivery protocols have been updated to facilitate USB-C features such as cable ID function, Alternate Mode negotiation, increased V_{BUS} currents, and V_{CONN}-powered accessories.

 As of specification revision 2.0, version 1.2, the six fixed power profiles for power sources have been deprecated.
 USB PD Power Rules replace power profiles, defining four normative voltage levels at 5, 9, 15, and 20 V. Instead of six fixed profiles, power supplies may support any maximum source output power from 0.5 W to 100 W.

 The USB Power Delivery specification revision 3.0 defines an optional Programmable Power Supply (PPS) protocol that allows granular control over V_{BUS} output, allowing a voltage range of 3.3 to 21 V in 20 mV steps, and a current specified in 50 mA steps, to facilitate constant-voltage and constant-current charging.
 Revision 3.0 also adds extended configuration messages and fast role swap and deprecates the BFSK protocol.
+PPS can reduce heat generation of both charger and device.